jshholland/inv.alid.pw/posts/recluses-charter.md

 ---
-title: On privacy and mass surveillance and its justification: A recluse's charter
+title: "On privacy and mass surveillance and its justification: A recluse's charter"
 ---

 > For too long, we have been a passively tolerant society, saying to our